PMI-SYSU/SMNN/README.md

 ## Usage
 The code for training models for mnist task is located in `mnist/`, while the code for tranning models for contextual-dependent task is in `mante/`.
-Code for plotting Figure is in `Figure/`.
+The figure drawn in the paper is in `Figure/`.

 ### Mnist task